zheng0xd/JATIC-internal-docs/docs/guidelines/open-source.md

 - general strategy for public release, open-source, and open-collaboration
 - internal and public release cadence
 - target platforms for public release, open-source, and open-collaboration
-- strategy for sychronization with upstream versions or branches
+- strategy for synchronization with upstream versions or branches
 - strategy for reviewing pull requests from internet
 - type of open-source license which the project will use